-Nicky Daly MBACP BSc Hons Psych, Dip Counselling, Certificate in Group Analysis
+Nicky Daly MBACP BSc Hons Psych, Dip Couns & Psychotherapy,Cert Group Analysis

-Are you struggling with difficult feelings such as fear, depression, anxiety, stress, grief, anger?
+struggling with difficult feelings such as fear, depression, anxiety, panic, stress, grief, anger?
 Do you feel like you are going around in circles and can't see a light at the end of the tunnel?